^

 Diversity, Equity and Inclusion in Radiation Oncology (DEIinRO) is a social education series targeting and discussing key issues on diversity, inclusion and belonging within the field of radiation oncology.
 This series consists of eight one-hour sessions throughout the summer or 2021.
 Each session included of a panel of key experts is recorded sessions are available.

-The ASTRO Medical Student Fellowship Award introduces medical students from backgrounds that are underrepresented in medicine to the discipline of radiation oncology early in their medical education.
+The ASTRO Medical Student Fellowship Award introduces medical students to the discipline of radiation oncology early in their medical education.
 Medical students in all years are encouraged to apply; preference will be given to first- and second-year students.
 In an effort to promote radiation oncology as a career choice, the fellowship will provide medical students with an experience designed to expose students to clinical, basic and translational research questions in radiation oncology.